bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.15.1 (7/28/2025)
+  - Consolodate `pdb-to-crd.ts` and `pdb-to-crd-nersc.ts` functionality to support
+    new PAE Jiffy on NERSC/SPIN.
 - 1.15.0 (7/28/2025)
   - Move the Alphafold PAE to const.inp functionality to the worker code base.
 - 1.14.10 (7/7/2025)